norberttalpos/ev-charger-app/README.md

 * Swagger API documentation
 * User authentication using Spring Security and JWT tokens
 * Google maps integration
-* PostgreSql database with a geospatial extension, which makes possible to query the nearest chargers from the user's current locations
+* PostgreSql database with a geospatial extension (PostGIS), which makes it possible to query the nearest chargers from the user's current location
 * Live updates of battery percentages using websocket
 * Dockerized frontend, backend and database, which makes it possible to launch the app everywhere without versions problems, using just one command
 * Github Actions (CI/CD) pipeline building these docker images on every push to the master